 However, the characters of the series have by far suffered the most with this adaptation.
 As I’ve mentioned, the anime without a doubt has some pacing issues most of the time and so we are introduced to a huge cast of characters before having time to care about them.
 It appears that Studio Pierrot also thinks that character development is boring and decided to flush it down the toilet and get to the action instead which still ends up feeling lacking at times due to the rushing.
 Lets take our protagonist, Kaneki for example.
-He seems like a side character because of the fact that they cut out a lot of his development and most of his monologues which I found to be very interesting in the manga.
-Kaneki’s development and his gradual progression in the manga are vital to the story so that the development he gets by the end of the anime does not seem like an asspull and is actually very impactful.
-But it seems like an unnatural and shallow transition because of the fact that they’ve hurt his character too much already and made him look overly weak.
+He seems like a side character at times because of the fact that they've cut out a lot of his development and most of his monologues which I found to be very intriguing in the manga.
+Kaneki’s development and his gradual progression in the manga are vital to the story so that the development he gets by the end of the anime does not seem out of place.
+But it seems like an unnatural and shallow transition because of the fact that they’ve hurt his character far too much already.
 Not to mention that the arc switching screwed it up even further and he starts pulling magical dodging powers out of his ass.

 Enjoyment - 6

 Seeing one of my favorite mangas butchered makes it extremely hard for me to enjoy the anime as much as I wanted to.
 At one point, it became that I was only watching for certain scenes to be animated.
 It saddens me a lot that the intensity is really dumbed down sometimes too.